Nexfinity/CakeyBot-Wiki/feature/economy.md

 * 💣 A bomb ends the round with no reward.

 You can choose to cash out at any time to lock in your earnings before hitting a bomb.

+## High or Low

+When you run `/eco highlow`, Your goal is to guess whether the number will be **higher** or **lower** than **5**.

+Each correct guess advances you to the next stage and increases your potential winnings.
+But beware — one wrong guess, and you lose **everything**!

+At any point, you can choose to **cash out** and claim your current winnings instead of risking the next guess.

+Each stage:

+* 🔼 Guess **High** if you think the next number will be higher.
+* 🔽 Guess **Low** if you think it will be lower.
+* 💰 **Cash Out** to lock in your winnings before you guess wrong.

+The further you go, the more you earn — but one mistake resets it all!

 ## Other
 Cakey Bot also includes several other ways to earn money that do not include any games, though some of them still include a certain level of RNG that can affect the profits.
 These commands include: